Michael B. Grogan

 Lucy joined her family’s business in the spring of 2013 after returning to the east coast from a four year stint in Jackson, Wyoming.
 A graduate of Trinity College in Connecticut and the Gemological Institute of America in NYC, Lucy serves as Vice President, Jewelry Director, and auctioneer for the firm.
 She can also be seen on PBS's "The Antiques Roadshow” as a jewelry appraiser.
 Lucy’s previous experience includes a Curatorial Assistant at the Brooklyn Museum of Art, a Fine Art Consultant at Trailside Galleries in Jackson, Wyoming, and the Auction Coordinator for the Jackson Hole Art Auction.
-Lucy is almost always accompanied by her four-legged assistant, Stanley - a big black lab mix from Wyoming.
 Lucy currently serves as Co-President the Beacon Hill Business Association and is a founding member of Thompson Island Outward Bound Education Center's young professional group, the ISLE Society.
 Lucy spends most of her time running our office in Portland, Maine, where she lives with her husband and their big black mutt, Stanley.

 Georgina C. Winthrop